guzzle/guzzle/docs/clients.rst

 .. note::

-    This setting must be supported by the HTTP adapter used to send a request.
+    This setting must be supported by the HTTP handler used to send a request.
-    ``connect_timeout`` is currently only supported by the built-in cURL adapter.
+    ``connect_timeout`` is currently only supported by the built-in cURL handler.

 .. _verify-option: